 Leckhampton Hill and Charlton Kings Common are classified as a Site of Special Scientific Interest (SSSI).
 This is mainly due to the ‘unimproved limestone grassland’, which is defined by the Cotswold AONB organisation as

 “wildflower rich grassland that has not been affected by modern farming methods.
 The grassland has not been ‘improved’ with fertilizer or herbicides or reseeded to produce more grass for agriculture.
 It is found on shallow, free draining and alkaline soils”.

 SSSIs are protected by law to conserve their wildlife and/or geology and as such an approved management regime is required to maintain and, if necessary, improve the important characteristics of the site.
 One of the best ways to manage grassland for conservation purposes is to use livestock grazing.

+The main area of grassland on the site is Charlton Kings Common and livestock grazing, originally by Dexter cattle, was introduced here in 2004.
 From 2004 to 2011 grazing was performed using a temporary paddock system whereby the cattle were retained in small sections of the site by temporary electric fencing.
-This was a very labour intensive systems, using up a lot of FOLK work party time, as the paddocks needed to be moved to a new area every few weeks.
+This was a very labour intensive system, using up a lot of FOLK work party time, as the paddocks needed to be moved to a new area every few weeks.

 In 2011, following the re-instatement of the Cotswold stone wall along the southern edge of the Common, and the fencing of the remaining perimeter, an extensive grazing regime was started.
 This regime allowed the cattle to range freely across this large enclosed area with the cattle deciding for themselves where to concentrate their efforts.